nikitsrj/goquorum/README.md

 - In addition, there are three member pairs (GoQuorum and Tessera sets) to simulate private nodes on the network.<br>
 - Apart from these, there are some explorer, logging and monitoring components like chainlens, Web Explorer, blockscout, Loki, Prometheus and Grafana.<br>

-We installed cakeshop to interact with the quorum network via UI.<br>
+I installed cakeshop to interact with the quorum network via UI.<br>
 The installation step is mentioned in `quorum-dev-quickstart-steps.sh` file.<br>

 So the list of endpoint for this quickstart setup will be like following.